 - Travel in green season (March–May) for 30–40% savings

-- Book group safaris if traveling solo or on a budget
+- Book group safaris if you're traveling solo or on a budget

-- Get an eSIM before departure – mobile costs are the most common hidden expense
+- Get an eSIM before departure — mobile data is the most common hidden expense

 Whether you're camping under the African stars or sipping sundowners at a luxury lodge, Tanzania rewards every traveler.
 The wildlife, the landscapes, the people — they're worth every shilling.

-Download the Simbye app for the easiest experience:
+Prefer the app?
+Download Simbye for the easiest experience:

 Comments (0)